rackerlabs/design-system/_component_design/key-value-pairs.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-When vertical key values load, they take on the same loading pattern as the horizontal key values by populating the value with **Loading…**, styled in active body font, Roboto Regular, #424242.
+When vertical key values load, they take the same loading pattern as the horizontal key values by populating the value with **Loading…**, styled in active body font, Roboto Regular, #424242.

 {% endcolumn %}